McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/deployment.md

 ---

 ## Host minimal computing site on GitHub pages
+Jekyll can be used to generate web pages for a variety of web hosting tools.
+Here we describe how to host these Jekyll pages with GitHub Pages.

 ### A. Creating a repository on GitHub
 1. Login to GitHub.